 Whereas year-over-year growth in the Aggregate Composite MLS® HPI (non-seasonally adjusted) was 13.5%.

-In addition to this, CREA also shared the average home price in the country, where it recorded an increase of 22.8%, reaching $621,525 in the month.
+In addition, CREA also shared the average home price in the country, where it recorded an increase of 22.8%, reaching $621,525 in the month.

 It is further said that Greater Vancouver and the GTA are two of the most active markets contributing immensely to uplifting average home prices in the country.
 Excluding these two markets will cut down the average home price by $1259,000, as said by CREA.

 On the other side, the housing market witnessed a drop in inventory of 13.3% in January 2021 compared to the previous month.
-Most of the drop in inventory was seen in the GTA, Hamilton-Burlington, London and St. Thomas, Ottawa, Montreal, Quebec and Halifax Dartmouth.
+Most of the decline in inventory was seen in the GTA, Hamilton-Burlington, London and St. Thomas, Ottawa, Montreal, Quebec, and Halifax Dartmouth.

-This drop-in listing resulted in an unfavourable outcome in the national sales-to-new listings ratio by 90.7% - the highest level of sales-to-new listings ratio in the past five years.
+This drop-in listing resulted in an unfavorable outcome in the national sales-to-new listings ratio by 90.7% - the highest sales-to-new listings ratio in the past five years.
 Previously, it was 81.5%.

 Only about 20% of the national housing market remained balanced in January 2021.

-This shortfall of supply is one of the many reasons causing a hike in home prices after the pandemic outbreak.
+This supply shortfall is one of the many reasons causing a hike in home prices after the pandemic outbreak.